nhatnguyenthanh00/blog-app/README.md

+# Blog Website

-This MERN application simple a blog-website.
+This is a MERN stack application for a simple blog website.

+# Main function:
-Main function is view list of blog and create new blog include upload image file.
++ 📝 View list of blog
++ ✍️ Create new blog, include upload image file
-You can flow the link to test: https://blog-app-5ecb1.web.app/
++ ❤️ Like specific blogs

+#Live demo:
+https://blog-app-5ecb1.web.app/